ChrisEYin/astro/data/blog/one-way-vs-two-way-doors.md

 It's a simple idea that is wonderfully clarifying.
 If you approach any decision, first ask yourself if it's a one-way or a two-way door.
 If it's a two-way door, don't overthink it and just pick something, you'll learn more from actually turning the card over than debating what is on the other side.

-However, if you're facing what you think is a two-way door, then you should take a bit more time to think it through and weigh the options.
-There probably aren't that many two-way door decision in life so you don't have to overly fret, but when you see one you should really give it the time it deserves.
+However, if you're facing what you think is a one-way door, then you should take a bit more time to think it through and weigh the options.
+There probably aren't that many one-way door decision in life so you don't have to overly fret, but when you see one you should really give it the time it deserves.